The Librarian: Curse of the Judas Chalice: Plot

-He passes out and wakes in Simone's home.
-She is a vampire, born in Paris, France in 1603, and turned at age 25.
-She had been a promising opera singer, deeply in love with a university teacher (played by Noah Wyle), until a chance encounter with a vampire changed her.
+Simone is revealed to be a vampire who was born in Paris, France in 1603, and turned at age 25.
+She had been a promising opera singer, deeply in love with a university teacher, until a chance encounter with a vampire changed her.
 She wants to destroy her maker so she can die in peace.
-When she learned of the Judas Chalice, she vowed to protect it and aid the monks who hid it in New Orleans.
+When she learned of the Chalice, she vowed to protect it and aid the monks who hid it in New Orleans.
 She has done so for two hundred years.
-Simone shows Flynn a 1,000-year-old painting that represents the fight of the Library against Evil.
-It shows the Scholar, the first Librarian, builder of the Library.
-The Knight/Scholar's shield is blazoned with the Tree of Knowledge.
-His name is Yahuda, “Hebrew for Judson,” Flynn murmurs.

-Andrew takes them into the bayou to the wrecked pirate ship and last resting place of Jean Lafitte—and the chalice.
-They are again overtaken by Kubichek and his men, with Lazlo in tow.
-They leave Flynn and Simone trapped on board.
-Simone is too weak to break free because she has not fed.
-Flynn uses a ship's cannon to blast down one of the doors.
-Once free, Simone steals Andre's boat, abandoning Flynn for his own good.
+Andrew takes them into the bayou to the wrecked pirate ship and last resting place of Jean Lafitte and the chalice.
+They are again overtaken by Kubichek and his men, who leave Flynn and Simone trapped on board.
+Flynn uses a ship's cannon to blast down a door.
+Once free, Simone steals Andre's boat, abandoning Flynn.
 Hurt but determined, he makes his way back to the mainland and finds Kubichek's hideout.